 For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting a re-registration or initial TPS application package, go to the TPS webpage.

 Other Immigration Options

 You might be eligible for other immigration options listed on the Explore My Options page.

-Note on Seeking Asylum: Being granted and maintaining TPS status until a reasonable period before the filing of the asylum application is considered an extraordinary circumstance for the purposes of the one year filing deadline.
-In other words, having TPS status “stops the clock” on the requirement to file for asylum within one year of arriving in the United States, if the one-year clock has not already expired.
+Note on Seeking Asylum: Being granted and maintaining TPS until a reasonable period before the filing of the asylum application is considered an extraordinary circumstance for the purposes of the one-year filing deadline.
+In other words, having TPS “stops the clock” on the requirement to file for asylum within one year of arriving in the United States, if the one-year clock has not already expired.
 See 8 CFR 208.4(a)(5)(iv).

-We don’t want you to become a victim of an immigration scam.
+We do not want you to become a victim of an immigration scam.
 If you need legal advice on immigration matters, make sure the person helping you is authorized to give legal advice.
 Only an attorney or an accredited representative working for a Department of Justice (DOJ) recognized organization can give you legal advice.
 Visit the Avoid Scams page for information and resources.